Year two of COPA SHORTS FILM FEST has begun and we’re seeking short films and screenplays to showcase during our festival from February 16-18, 2018.

 • The top four finalists receive a table read in front of a live audience at the festival plus screenwriter-oriented prizes to be determined by the prize sponsor.

 • Copa Shorts Film Fest will present $500 to the winning screenwriter at the awards party.

-• An additional $500 will be awarded if a completed film and press kit is delivered to Copa Shorts Film Fest offices via DVD/Blu-Ray by November 1, 2018.
+• An additional $500 will be awarded to the grand prize winner if a completed film and press kit is delivered to Copa Shorts Film Fest offices via digital download by November 1, 2018.